an-t-pham/inner_witch_backend/js-project-ooo.md

  - [x] 4.
 TEST: Confirm data at your Rails endpoints! (eg: http://localhost:3000/api/v1/cards)
  - [x] 5.
 Build out your associated models using this same proecess.
 REMEMBER: Focus on building vertically MVP this means only starting with 2 or 3 models before moving on to the frontend.

+ ## PART 3 — DOM Manipulation, Events, and Fetch using Rails API

+ - JS MANTRA: When some event happens, I want to make what kind of fetch and then manipulate the DOM in what way?

+  ***Intial Setup***
+  - [] 1.
+Create separete directory for frontend
+  - [] 2.
+Create index.html file with script tag connecting your `index.js`.
+Eg: `<script type="text/javascript" src="index.js"></script>`
+  - [] 3.
+Create index.js, `console.log("in index.js")`, and check for the logged message in your dev tools to confirm the `index.html` <> `index.js` connection was etablished.

+  ***Connect your API to your frontend!***
+  - [] 4.
+Think about the JS Mantra and answer this question: When the DOM Content is Loaed, I want to make a GET fetch and then manipulate the DOM in what way (usually render the data)?
+  - [] 5.
+Create DOMContentLoaded event listener and `console.log("loaded")` as the event handler to confirm we've properly set up the listener.
+  - [] 6.
+We're eventually going to make a call to the `index` route of our API(eg: http://localhost:3000/api/v1/cards).
+Run your rails server and visit that end point in the browser to confirm the expected JSON data is present.
+  - [] 7.
+We can see the JSON data in the browser but in order to access it in our frontend, we'll need to setup Cross Origin Resource Sharing (CORS).
+In order to do this we'll need to do a couple things:
+     - Navigate to your Gemfile and uncomment `gem 'rack-cors'` and then `bundle install`.
+You can read more abour COR in the PART 3 notes.
+     - Inside of `config/initializers/cors.rb` uncomment the CORS code and update `origins 'example.com'` to `origins '*'`
+  - [] 8.
+Commit and push this code!

 **NOW, CONSIDER USER CONTROLLER, APPLICATION CONTROLLER, AND VIEWS**